ambernettech/chefdk-fundamentals/scene_08.md

 47
 -

-The kitchen is a cookbook testing tool so we need to move into the cookbook directory.
+Kitchen is a cookbook testing tool so we need to move into the cookbook's directory.

 -

-There we run the kitchen verify command.
+Then we run the kitchen test command.
 Addressing any issues if they show up.

 -

-Otherwise we return to the home directory, outside of all of our cookbooks because chef-client manages applying cookbooks.
+When all the test pass, return to the home directory, so we can execute chef-client.

 -